 5 Reasons To Sue Your Doctor Or Hospital

 When doctors commit malpractice, it can be challenging to face them directly.
 Maybe you’re a bit too kind and don’t want to ruin their day.
 Plus, what if your injury was an honest mistake?
 Nobody does stuff like that on purpose, right?
 And Dr. Schmo seems like a professional.
 Who doesn’t want to give second chances?

 But here’s the thing.
 Dr. Schmo’s intention isn’t the problem, the outcome is.
 If you were injured because of the doctor’s mistake, you deserve compensation.
 After all, the doctor’s negligence made you suffer physically, emotionally, mentally or all of the above.
 Think of it like a money-back guarantee.
 You didn’t get what you paid an arm and a leg for (hopefully not literally too), so you should “get your money back.”

-That’s why doctors have crazy expensive insurance that you ultimately have to pay for as the patient — to give the patients they wronged their “money back,” that is.
-“Sorry I couldn’t give you the smooth and successful surgery you paid for, here’s $X,XXX,XXX to cover what you paid plus the damages we caused and the years of nightmares, PTSD, and other troubles.
-If you didn’t get what you paid for, you deserve your money back.
+That’s why doctors have crazy expensive insurance that you ultimately have to pay for as the patient.
+To give the patients their “money back.”
+“Sorry I couldn’t give you the smooth and successful surgery you paid for.
+Here’s $X,XXX,XXX to cover what you paid, and the damage and years of nightmares, PTSD, and other problems we caused.”

 Let’s say you’ve been visiting your doctor for years.
 You talk news, politics — they’ve seen your child grow up, maybe you’ve even shared a meal or two together.
 You don’t want to spoil a personal relationship.
 Who does?
 But listen: malpractice is malpractice.
 Whether or not your doctor is a likable guy is besides the point.
 If you believe your doctor is your friend, pay attention to how he or she navigates the situation.